 It is often said that novices should leave stock investing to the professionals.
-This is also the question of Michael Stadler from Osteopathy Central, whom I am helping with his retirement savings.
+This is also the question of Michael Stadler from Osteopathy Central, whom Dr. Hermann Stern is helping with his retirement savings.

 People who advise novices frequently forget a very important fact: Professional investors cannot increase the return on the market.
 They can only take away a bit for themselves.

 Because all stocks are publicly traded, private investors get exactly the same conditions as the professionals, i.e. the same price for the same stock at the same time.
 This is regulated by law.
 Whenever this is not the case, someone is committing a punishable offense.

 On average, therefore, professionals achieve a smaller return than private investors, because they still have to deduct their costs from the return.